 Paper Tax Returns

-If you plan to file a paper tax return, this must be submitted to HMRC by 31 October 2017.
-The only exception to this is if you have registered a new business with HMRC after 31st July 2017.
+If you plan to file a paper tax return, this should have been submitted to HMRC by 31 October 2018.
+The only exception to this is if you have registered a new business with HMRC after 31st July 2018.
 If this is the case, you will be issued with a separate notice which will contain a later deadline.
 If you fail to file your paper returns, you may be subject to a financial penalty.

 The Benefits of Filing Tax Returns Early